 If you are a DIY addict and you love the idea of doing the job yourself be aware and be prepared.
 A home extension build is not for the faint-hearted.
 It’s also not the same as a bathroom or kitchen remodel either.

-Working with reliable builders and a good architect is the best way to get the best job done.
+Here is a piece of advice from an experienced guy – Working with reliable builders and a good architect is the best way to get the best job done when it comes to house extensions.
 Even if you pay more you’ll get a better quality build which in the end should be your main goal.
 If you hire an architect, make sure they have a lot of experience too.

 And don’t forget about the planning permit.
 This can be expensive and take a while to get so it’s a good idea to talk with the local council in order to acquire one as quickly as possible.